Explicit Sarkisov program for regular surfaces over arbitrary fields and applications: Rank fibrations on surfaces

 \begin{proof} By \cite[Theorem 3.3]{Tan18}, we deduce that $h^1(X, \mathcal{O}_X)=h^1(\mathbb{P}^1, \mathcal{O}_{\mathbb{P}^1})=0$, and therefore by the Riemann--Roch formula we have that $h^0(-K_X) \geq 1+K_X^2$.
 Moreover, $-K_X$ is big as $h^0(X, -mK_X) \geq 1+\frac{m(m+1)}{2}K_X^2$.

 As $\pi$ is a Mori conic bundle and $K_X^2<8$, by \autoref{cor: self-intersection} $\pi$ does not admit a section and thus we deduce that

-Indeed, by the base point free theorem \cite[Proposition 2.1.1]{Ber21}, we have that $M \coloneqq \NS(X)/ \pi^*\NS(B)$ is a free module of rank $1$.
+Indeed, by the strong version of the base point free theorem for surfaces (see \cite[Proposition 2.1.1]{Ber21} or \cite[Theorem 4.2]{Tan18}), we have that $M \coloneqq \NS(X)/ \pi^*\NS(B)$ is a free module of rank $1$.
 As $-K_X \cdot F_{\xx} =2 d_\xx$, we have that either $-K_X$ generates $M$ or the generator $L$ of $M$ satisfies $2L=-K_X$.
 In the second case, by Riemann--Roch the divisor $L+ nF_{\xx}$ is linearly equivalent to an effective divisor $S$ for $n$ sufficiently large.
 As $S$ is a section of $\pi$, we deduce that $X$ is a projective bundle over $B$ by \autoref{lem: MFS_conic_with_section} and thus $K_X^2=8$, reaching a contradiction.

 Suppose that $|-K_X|=|M|+C$, where $|M|$ is the mobile part of the linear system and $C \neq 0$ the fixed part.
-As $B$ is a conic, note that either $\deg(F_{\xx})=1$ (and $-K_B=2F_{\xx}$ and $B \simeq \mathbb{P}^1_{\k}$) or $\deg(F_{\xx})=2$ (and $-K_B=F_{\xx}$).
+As $B$ is a conic, note that either $\deg(\xx)=1$ (and $-K_B=2\xx$ and $B \simeq \mathbb{P}^1_{\k}$) or $\deg(\xx)=2$ (and $-K_B=\xx$).
 Note that we have

 which implies $\deg(C \to B)=2$ and $ M \sim sF_{\xx}$ for some some $s \in \mathbb{Z}_{\geq 0}$.
 Note that and

 We now distinguish two cases.
 Suppose $h^0(C, \mathcal{O}_C)= \k$.
 In this case, $\deg(\omega_C)=-2$ and thus $d_\xx=s=1$.
 This implies that $B \simeq \mathbb{P}^1_\k$.
 As $1=sd_\xx \geq K_X^2$, we conclude that $K_X^2=1$ and $C^2=-3$.
 Note that in this case $C$ is geometrically connected and irreducible.